How Much Does a Sheet of Plywood Weigh? | Plywood Size Guide

 Baltic Birch Plywood

-Therefore, you can use it for long-lasting furnishings and even skateboard decks.
+I’ve used it for furniture that’s stood the test of time and even for skateboard decks.
 It’s heavier than a standard sheet since it’s denser.
 How much does plywood weigh if it is made of Baltic birch?
 With a thickness of 1/2 inch, it often tips the scales at 55 pounds.

 Marine-Grade Plywood